Derik Queen knew getting in better shape was his top priority this offseason well before he arrived on campus.

 “You tell me you want to be in the best shape of your life, I’m gonna hold you accountable to that,” Tarp said.
 “You might not like it at times, but if you put your trust in me … we can do this thing.”

-The approach for each player is unique.
-Many of those professionals aimed to become stronger by adding muscle and gaining weight.
+The approach for each player is individualized, as many of those professionals aimed to become stronger by adding muscle and gaining weight.

-Queen’s plan differs.
-His goal was to get leaner and strengthen his upper body to improve his output and endurance.
+Queen’s plan differed.
+Tarp wanted him to get leaner and strengthen his upper body to improve his output and endurance.

 Tarp was strategic with Queen’s regimen.
 He wanted to push Queen while being careful not to overwork him on impact training, which is a forceful exercise such as lifting.

-The daily extra work Queen did over the summer was typically non-impact — a cardiovascular exercise.
-The exercises’ intensities varied.
-They happened when he stayed after the team’s daily lift, following individual or team workouts.
+The extra daily work Queen did over the summer was typically some form of cardiovascular exercise.
+They happened when he stayed after the team’s daily lift following individual or team workouts.

 [Maryland men’s basketball releases 2024-25 schedule]

 Sometimes all Tarp wanted was just 10 more minutes on a treadmill.
-Small efforts like that have helped Queen slim down and improve his stamina.
+Even small efforts like that have helped Queen slim down and improve his stamina.

 “It wasn’t as intense [in high school],” Queen said.
 “I ain’t have nobody on my back all the time.”